 gRPC calls into project

-This page provides details on setting up Stackdriver Trace so that you can view trace spans related Google Cloud projects in one view.
+This page provides details on setting up Cloud Trace so that you can view trace spans related Google Cloud projects in one view.

 To view trace spans across Google Cloud projects, do the following: